andreburgaud/winrmrf/README.md

 Directory 'C:\test\toolong' was successfully deleted
 ```

+**Notes**:
-**Note**: be careful when using this tool, especially with the '-y' option.
+1. Be careful when using this tool, especially with the `-y` option.
 As its
-name indicates, this is similar to run `rm -rf` on a UNIX system.
+name indicates, `winrmrf` is similar to `rm -rf` on a UNIX system, therefore, it will delete the directory provided as parameter and all directories, subdirectories and files under this directory.
+1. It does not support wildcards such as ***** (star) to force entering the exact folder name and preventing the typical error of deleting more than intended.

 ## Build